abdrahmansoltan/Learning-Notes/Vue/2-router.md

 - Hash Mode:
   - It uses a hash character (`#`) before the actual URL that is internally passed.
   - Because this section of the URL is never sent to the server, it doesn't require any special treatment on the server level.
+    - it's like a trick to the browsers, as browsers know that anything after a hash `#` is supposed to be in the same page (lke navigating to headers tags)
+    - > **So, it doesn't reload or request sources on route change**
   - It does however have a bad impact in **SEO**.
 If that's a concern for you, use the HTML5 history mode.
 - HTML5 Mode: